dezugin/dezugin/README.md

 * Python For Everybody - UMichigan / Coursera - Specialization in which I took a few courses related to webscraping and databases
 * Cisco CCNA 1, Cyberops -  Cisco academy course teaching networking concepts and cybersecurity, including analyzing and creating reports on a server breach

-## Why dezugin

-My name is Hugo Souza, I used to roam the internets with the deSouza monicker, which got shortened to dez, and the ugin was added after I rekindled my interest in languages and started learning russian. dezugin = Hugo Souza. :)

-You can reach me if you please there or on my email, deSouza@protonmail.com

 ## Miscelaneous code on the dezugin repository